Skip to main content

 Frequently Asked Questions

-Use Notion for databases, project management, and team collaboration; it is the broader workspace with 30M+ users and a $10/month Plus plan.
+Use Notion for databases, project management, and team collaboration.
+It is the broader workspace with 30M+ users and a $10/month Plus plan.
 Use Craft for polished long-form writing on Apple devices: it ships block-based docs with iA-style typography and won an Apple Design Award.
-Notion is cross-platform (Web, Mac, Windows, iOS, Android, Linux beta); Craft is Apple-first (Mac, iPadOS, iOS, with a Windows/Web client added later).
+Notion is cross-platform (Web, Mac, Windows, iOS, Android, Linux beta).
+Craft is Apple-first (Mac, iPadOS, iOS, with a Windows/Web client added later).
 For solo writers on Apple hardware, Craft.
 For teams or anyone needing relational databases, Notion.

 Further Reading